TaitoUnited/react-native-template/DEVELOPMENT.md

 # Development

 This file has been copied from [REACT-NATIVE-TEMPLATE](https://github.com/TaitoUnited/REACT-NATIVE-TEMPLATE/).
 Keep modifications minimal and improve the [original](https://github.com/TaitoUnited/REACT-NATIVE-TEMPLATE/blob/dev/DEVELOPMENT.md) instead.
 Project specific conventions are located in [README.md](README.md#conventions).
 See the [taito-cli tutorial](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/README.md) for more thorough development instructions.
-Note that taito-cli is optional (see [without taito-cli](#without-taito-cli)).
+Note that taito-cli is optional (see [usage without taito-cli](#usage-without-taito-cli)).

 Table of contents: